zmaji/saxion-advanced-app-development-front-end/assignment-1/party-planner-ionic/README.md

-# Prototype 2: Express
+# Prototype 1: Ionic

 ## Description

-This project is a hybrid prototype built by Nils Kimenai and Maurice ten Teije using Ionic and Vite.
+This project is a hybrid prototype built by Nils Kimenai and Maurice ten Teije using Ionic and Vue.js.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: